Kent County Cricket Club in 2018: County Championship

 Kent finished second in Division Two of the County Championship and were promoted to Division One for the 2019 season.
 They won 10 matches, which was more wins than any other team in the division, drew one and lost three, but were beaten in their final match of the season by Warwickshire who won the division as a result.
 The two teams had started the final match equal on points.

 The county played 14 Championship matches in 2018, seven at home and seven at away grounds.
 Kent's opening fixture was at home against Gloucestershire, starting on 13 April at the St Lawrence Ground.
 Six of the seven home matches were scheduled to take place at the St Lawrence Ground with one match, against Warwickshire in June, scheduled to take place at the Nevill Ground in Tunbridge Wells.
 This match was confirmed in February after a pre-season inspection of the ground, subject to another inspection before the start of the season.
 Kent's match at Tunbridge Wells in 2017 almost had to be moved to another ground due to concerns over the maintenance of the ground by Tunbridge Wells Borough Council who own the site.

-Joe Denly was named as official vice-captain of the side in March and captained the side at the start of the season, while club captain Sam Billings was playing in the 2018 Indian Premier League.
+Joe Denly was named as official vice-captain of the team in March and captained the team at the start of the season, while club captain Sam Billings was playing in the 2018 Indian Premier League.